-The new exhibition layout inside the Montebello Castle – Bellinzona
+The exhibition layout inside the Montebello Castle – Bellinzona

-After several years of refurbishment, the Castle of Montebello reopened to the public last year with a new exhibition concept which is more innovative and informative.
+After several years of refurbishment, the Castle of Montebello reopened to the public with an exhibition concept which is more innovative and informative.
 The work was carried out in stages and supervised by the Logistics Division (Department of Finance and Economy) along with the Archaeology Service of the Office of Cultural Heritage (Department of Territory) who were responsible for a renewed museum layout.

 In 1974, a project by architects Mario Campi, Franco Pessina and Niki Piazzoli architecturally transformed the interior of the Castle museum which is organized in two distinct spaces.

 In the Palazzetto, the history of the Castle is presented through old documents, drawings, period photographs and architectural projects from its construction at the end of the 13th century, through the extensive restoration and reconstruction between 1902-1910, and into the last important architectural intervention of the 1970s.